oracle-livelabs/spatial-graph/spatial-studio/create-project/create-project.md

 4. Drag and drop the POLICE\_BOUNDS Dataset onto the map.
 As you did with POLICE\_POINTS, re-order the layers so that POLICE\_BOUNDS are at the bottom (i.e., rendered beneath the other layers).
 You now have your 3 datasets added as map layers in our project.

-  **Note:** Individual layers may be turned off/on by clicking the blue eyeball icon next to the layer name.
+  **Note:** Individual layers may be turned off/on by clicking the eyeball icon next to the layer name.

  ![Image alt text](images/create-proj-10.png)